IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 # IBM Block Storage System via Spectrum Control Base Edition

 ## Configuring Docker host for IBM block storage systems
+Configure the following steps(1-4) on each node in the Docker Swarm cluster that requires access to Ubiquity volumes.

 #### 1. Installing connectivity packages
 The plugin supports FC or iSCSI connectivity to the storage systems.